Harbin Heilongjiang, China Travel Guide

 This museum serves as a memorial to victims and a powerful documentation of war crimes, presenting a solemn historical experience.
 Located in Pinfang District.

-Sun Island Scenic Area is a large park with wetlands, forests, and themed gardens, popular for picnics, walks, and cycling in summer.
+Sun Island Scenic Area is a sizable park with wetlands, forests, and themed gardens, popular for picnics, walks, and cycling in summer.
 Stalin Park runs along the Songhua River embankment, known for Soviet-era sculptures and verdant foliage.

 Discover these lesser-known spots to discover a different side of Harbin, often favored by locals.